contextcode-co/contextcode-cli/README.md

 - `--help`, `-h` – prints context-aware help for any command
 - `--version`, `-V` – prints the CLI version from `package.json`
-- `contextcode tasks generate task` – legacy alias for `generate task` (will be removed in a future release)

 ## Provider configuration